-Undergraduate student appeals will be reviewed by the Undergraduate Academic Policy Committee and graduate student appeals will be reviewed by the Graduate Studies Committee.
-The Chair of the applicable Committee will inform the student(s), instructor(s), advisor(s), Department Chair/Director, the Office of the Registrar (student's record), and the VPAA/Provost of the Committee's decision in writing within 3 calendar weeks of the receipt of the appeal.
+The Chair of the applicable Committee will inform the student, instructor(s), advisor(s), Department Chair/Director, and the Provost of the Committee's decision in writing within 3 calendar weeks of the receipt of the appeal.
 All Committee decisions are final.